 X-mount photographers looking for a great macro lens

-The Fujifilm XF 80mm f/2.8R offers very-quick autofocus and especially good optical quality.
-There’s no distortion and the Fujifilm camera’s presets deal with any fall-off or color fringing.
+The Fujifilm XF 80mm f/2.8R offers very quick autofocus and especially good optical quality.
+There’s no distortion and the Fujifilm camera’s presets deal with any color fringing or fall-off.

-The AF covers the range from macro to distance with surprising speed.
+The autofocus covers the range from macro to distance with surprising speed.
 And that focus reveals just how sharp this lens is, even at f/2.8.

-The nine-bladed diaphragm gives pleasant sunstars when stopped down.
-And the bokeh is smooth and pleasant.
+The nine-bladed diaphragm gives pleasant sun stars when stopped down.
+And the bokeh is smooth and creamy.

 As a macro lens, its performance is very rewarding.
-Pin-sharp and with nice contrast, there’s lots to recommend it.
+It’s pin-sharp and provides a nice contrast.

 On an APS-C sensor, 80mm gives you enough distance not to get in the way of your own photo.
-Of course, 80mm also gives you a handy general-purpose and portrait lens.
+And an 80mm focal length also gives you a great general-purpose and portrait lens.

-Anyone with an X-mount camera who wants a macro lens should be delighted with the Fujifilm XF 80mm f/2.8.
+Anyone with an X-mount camera who wants a macro lens will be very impressed with the Fujifilm XF 80mm f/2.8.

 Brand